threader/AltanOS/Readme.md

 N.B: Malwarebytes and Spybot AntiBeacon.
 AntiBeacon modifies the host file and Malwarebytes believes this is host file hijacking.

+N.B: - The Intel HD 3000 driver will fail to load the kernel mode driver, 'Core isolation\Memory integrity' will have to be disabled on these systems.
+(On the pluss side I found a patched driver to allow OpenGL3.1 and a trick with using Mesa 20.2.0 that should allow OpenGL 3.3 on these devices)

 Tested on Windows 10 and Windows 11.